Rainicy/Algorithms/notes/RedBlackTree.md

 ##### 2. The Running Time

-We know that each basic operations on a binary search tree runs in O(h), which h is the height of the tree.
+We know that each basic operation on a binary search tree runs in O(h), which h is the height of the tree.
 So we want to minimize the h.
 But how?
 We know the minimum of h should be lg(N), where N is the number of nodes in the tree.
 One way to meet O(lgN) time is the Randomly building the Binary Search Tree, which is described in [INTRODUCTION TO ALGORITHMS].

 So when we initialize a binary tree in randomly, maybe we can meet O(lgN) for a while.
 But with the operations(like insertion or deleting) doing, we cannot guarantee the BST still be h as lgN.
 And the worst case running time may become O(N), which we don't want to see.
 Then let's see another definition of tree, called balanced search tree as following.